RoboDurden/openPanasonicBike/README.md

 The panasonicDrive.h is for both Arduinos and needs an absolute path or to be put in intol libraires/panasonicDrive/

+twi.c and twi.h from the Arduino Wire library at Arduino\hardware\arduino\avr\libraries\Wire\src needs to be modified as the Arduino IDE programers were so stupid to omit timeouts.

 GNU General Public License v3.0

 ideas welcome :-)